People who want a massage are often confused between the different forms or types of massage.

 In summary

-Swedish massage is ideal for susceptible skin types who easily endure rashes, mainly when strong friction and rubbing are applied.
+Swedish massage is ideal for those with very sensitive skin types, who easily endure rashes, especially when strong friction and rubbing is applied.

-Deep tissue massage is for those who suffer from chronic pain, have participated in many strenuous activities, or are continually troubled by previous injuries.
+Deep tissue massage is for those who suffer from chronic pain, who have participated in many strenuous activities, or who are continually troubled by previous injuries.